 The Company is organized into two reportable operating segments.
-The "Lifeboat Distribution" segment distributes technical software to corporate resellers, value added resellers (VARs), consultants and systems integrators primarily in the United States and Canada.
-The "TechXtend" segment is a value-added reseller of software, hardware and services for corporations, government organizations and academic institutions in the United States and Canada.
+The "Lifeboat Distribution" segment distributes technical software to corporate resellers, value added resellers (VARs), consultants and systems integrators worldwide.
+The "TechXtend" segment is a value-added reseller of software, hardware and services for corporations, government organizations and academic institutions in the USA and Canada.